-“The author, Michel Fortin is the ‘Success Doctor', a direct response copywriter, speaker and marketing consultant, who specializes in web copywriting.
+“The author, Michel Fortin, is the ‘Success Doctor', a direct response copywriter, speaker, and marketing consultant who specializes in marketing for cosmetic surgeons.
 If you wish to learn more about the ideas written in this article, you can obtain a free copy of the complete report, ‘The 10 Commandments of Power Positioning', by calling him [number], or by visiting his website at SuccessDoctor.com.
-You can also email him at…”
+You can also email him at [email address].”

-Since your articles do not appear blatantly promotional, they help market your expertise subtly yet far more effectively, and as a result carry far more weight than any self-serving advertisement.
-They grant you almost instant and a much greater credibility because, like publicity, which comes from an objective third party, they imply your superiority rather than state it outright.
+Since your articles do not appear blatantly promotional, they help market your expertise subtly yet far more effectively, and as a result, carry far more weight than any self-serving advertisement.
+They grant you almost an instant and much greater credibility because, like publicity, which comes from an objective third party, they imply your superiority rather than state it outright.